Mari Ness: Career

 OASIS 2019 in Orlando, Florida, and was scheduled to appear at CoNZealand 2020 in Wellington, New Zealand.

 Ness is also noted for her critical reassessment of classic literary works.
 Among other analysis, she critiques the presence or lack of an appropriate disability narrative in works where characters have obvious disabilities.
 Her column on Tor.com, "Disney Read-Watch," which discussed Disney animated films and the classic tales that underlaid them, was a finalist for one of Reddit's 2016 "Stabby" Awards, given by the r/Fantasy subreddit for works related to the genre.

 Her work has appeared in several anthologies, some of which have been reviewed in Publishers Weekly.
-Her novelette, "The Ceremony", published in Fireside Quarterly in 2018, was on Locus's recommended reading list in 2018.
-Her fiction that appeared in Lightspeed was noted favorably by Locus in 2017.
+Her short story, "The Ceremony", published in Fireside Quarterly in 2018, was on Locus's recommended reading list in 2018., as was her short story, "The Ruby of the Summer King," published in Lightspeed.
+Her other fiction that appeared in Lightspeed was noted favorably by Locus in 2017.

 Personal life

 She lives in central Florida, though she has lived in upstate New York previously.
 Ness is a wheelchair user due to postural orthostatic tachycardia syndrome and vertigo.
 On occasion her experience with these informs her characters and stories and so too does her interests in technology and mythology and how they can resolve or cause issues.
 She also uses her position to call out events which are insufficiently accessible for people with disabilities.